Constructing Interpretable Features from Compositional Neuron Groups: Introduction

 In this work, we tackle the problem of finding interpretable features in LLMs by \textit{decomposing MLP activations}.
-Instead of learning directions from scratch---as in widely-used SAEs trained on residual stream representations---our method represents features as \textit{sparse linear combinations of existing directions in MLP weight matrices}, defined by groups of neurons (see Figure~\ref{fig:intro}).
-To decompose the MLP hidden activations, we propose using \textit{semi-nonnegative matrix factorization} (\texttt{SNMF}; \citealt{seminmf}).
-We collect MLP activations with $d_a$ dimensions from a large $n$-token text, and decompose the matrix $A \in \mathbb{R}^{d_a \times n}$ of data into two matrices: a matrix $Z \in \mathbb{R}^{d_a \times k}$ of MLP features that define sparse neuron combinations, and a nonnegative coefficient matrix $Y \in \mathbb{R}_{\geq 0}^{k \times n}$.
+Instead of learning directions from scratch, as in widely-used SAEs trained on residual stream representations, our method represents features as \textit{sparse linear combinations of existing directions in MLP weight matrices}, defined by groups of neurons (see Fig.~\ref{fig:intro}).
+To decompose MLP activations, we propose using \textit{semi-nonnegative matrix factorization} (\texttt{SNMF}; \citealt{seminmf}).
+We collect MLP activations with $d_a$ dimensions from a large $n$-token text, and decompose the matrix $A \in \mathbb{R}^{d_a \times n}$ of data into two matrices: $Z \in \mathbb{R}^{d_a \times k}$ of MLP features that define sparse neuron combinations, and a nonnegative coefficient matrix $Y \in \mathbb{R}_{\geq 0}^{k \times n}$.
 A fundamental advantage of this approach over SAEs is that the coefficient matrix $Y$ encodes which tokens contributed to the creation of a feature.

-We use texts that strongly activate features to assign textual \textit{concept labels}, and evaluate the features along two axes \cite{huang-etal-2023-rigorously, wu2025axbenchsteeringllmssimple}: (1) \textit{concept detection}, measuring the ability of the feature to separate texts exemplifying the concept label and neutral texts, and (2) \textit{concept steering}, evaluating how well feature activation steers generated texts toward the concept label while preserving fluency.
-We find that features learned with \texttt{SNMF} outperform widely used SAEs \cite{lieberum2024gemmascopeopensparse, he2024llamascope} and supervised features computed with difference-in-means \cite{marks2024geometrytruthemergentlinear, rimsky-etal-2024-steering, turner2024steeringlanguagemodelsactivation} on concept steering, while performing comparably on concept detection.
+We use texts that strongly activate features to assign textual \textit{concept labels}, and evaluate features along two axes \cite{huang-etal-2023-rigorously, wu2025axbenchsteeringllmssimple}: (1) \textit{concept detection}, measuring the ability of the feature to separate texts exemplifying the concept label and neutral texts, and (2) \textit{concept steering}, evaluating how well feature activation steers generated texts toward the concept label while preserving fluency.
+We find that features learned with \texttt{SNMF} outperform state-of-the-art SAEs, Gemmascope and Llamascope \cite{lieberum2024gemmascopeopensparse, he2024llamascope}, and supervised features computed with difference-in-means \cite{marks2024geometrytruthemergentlinear, rimsky-etal-2024-steering, turner2024steeringlanguagemodelsactivation} on concept steering, while performing comparably on concept detection.\looseness=-1